Which of the following is an example of gravitational potential e... | Channels for Pearson+

 Understand the concept of gravitational potential energy: It is the energy an object possesses due to its position in a gravitational field, typically related to its height above the ground.

-Identify the key characteristic of gravitational potential energy: It depends on the object's mass, the height above the reference point, and the gravitational acceleration.
+Identify the key characteristics of gravitational potential energy: It depends on the mass of the object, the height above a reference point, and the gravitational acceleration (usually Earth's gravity).

-Analyze the options given: A car moving at constant speed has kinetic energy, a compressed spring has elastic potential energy, and a battery powering a flashlight involves chemical energy.
+Analyze the options given: A charged capacitor involves electrical potential energy, a moving car involves kinetic energy, and a compressed spring involves elastic potential energy.

-Consider the correct answer: A book placed on a shelf has gravitational potential energy because it is elevated above the ground, and its energy is due to its position in the gravitational field.
+Consider the option of a book placed on a shelf: The book has gravitational potential energy because it is elevated above the ground, and if it were to fall, this energy would convert to kinetic energy.

-Conclude that gravitational potential energy is associated with objects that have height in a gravitational field, such as the book on the shelf.
+Conclude that the book on the shelf is the correct example of gravitational potential energy, as it fits the criteria of having energy due to its position in a gravitational field.

 Watch next